Super Bowl City Plans Anti-Trafficking Push, Though Experts Call It a Myth

-It’s been a tradition prior to the last few Super Bowls: Institutions associated with the city hosting the big game, led by law enforcement, taking a stand against sex trafficking, and the supposed spike that takes place in relation to the Super Bowl.
+It’s been a tradition prior to the last few Super Bowls: Institutions associated with the city hosting the big game, led by law enforcement, taking a stand against sex trafficking and the supposed spike that takes place in relation to the Super Bowl.

-This year Atlanta, the city hosting next Sunday’s big game, has launched such a push, and part of the effort is a group of Atlanta Falcons players, led by quarterback Matt Ryan.
+This year Atlanta, the city hosting next Sunday’s big game, has launched such a push, and part of the effort is a group of Atlanta Falcons players led by quarterback Matt Ryan.

-However, the notion that the Super Bowl weekend leads to a significant spike in sex trafficking has been questioned repeatedly, and called a myth, by journalists, experts, and others.
+However, the notion that the Super Bowl weekend leads to a significant spike in sex trafficking has been questioned repeatedly and called a myth by journalists, experts, and others.

 Project SOAP is trying to help trafficking victims during Super Bowl week in Atlanta. https://t.co/iOVgCBB8pp pic.twitter.com/IEcxBAj4iv